mrliptontea/PurpleMine2/README.md

 ## Plugins

-This theme also features new look for [Redmine Backlogs][redmine_backlogs] plugin.

-To install it, simply copy stylesheets from `PurpleMine2/plugins/redmine_backlogs` and overwrite files in `{redmine}/public/plugin_assets/redmine_backlogs/stylesheets`.
+This theme also features a new look for [Redmine Backlogs][redmine_backlogs] plugin.
+To install it, simply copy stylesheets from `PurpleMine2/plugins/redmine_backlogs` and overwrite files in `{redmine}/plugins/redmine_backlogs/assets/stylesheets` and restart Redmine.

+Also, [Redmine Time Tracker][redmine_time_tracker] plugin should look nice with PurpleMine.

+## How to customize it

+If you want to customize PurpleMine to your needs, first, make sure that you have installed [node.js](http://nodejs.org/) and `npm` is available in your terminal.

+If haven't yet, you need to install grunt:

+    npm install grunt-cli -g

+Then, from the directory that contains PurpleMine run:

+    npm install

+Now all the dependencies should be ready to use.
+Run one more command:

+    grunt watch

+And now the grunt is watching for changes in files placed in `src/` folder.
+Just change what you need, and it'll run SASS preprocessor automatically.

+Regrettably, optional file include is not possible in SASS, so I would recommend creating a new file, e.g. `_my_variables.scss` and importing it a the beginning of the `application.scss` file.
+That way all the variables with the `!default` flag could be overridden.

 ## License